wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft                  template                        May 2019

-   From -01 to -04:

-   o  See github

    From -04 to -05:

-   o  Addressed a number of comments recieved before / at IETF104
+   Addressed a number of comments received before / at IETF104 (Prague).
-      (Prague).
    These include:

    o  Pointer to https://datatracker.ietf.org/doc/draft-ietf-netconf-
       zerotouch -- included reference to (now) RFC8572 (KW)

-   o  Suggested that 802.1AR IDevID (or simialr) could be used.
+   o  Suggested that 802.1AR IDevID (or similar) could be used.
 Stress
       that this is designed for simplicity (MR)

    o  Added text to explain that any unique device identifier can be